LeGend077/framework-docs/README.md

-# framework-docs
-Minecraft CSS framework by LeGend077
+# Minecraft CSS framework by LeGend077

 It is a Project by me.
 It's a CSS Framework based on Minecraft Bedrock (Mainly) and Java Edition UI.
 It's open-source and can be contributed easily.